Moclaw/MLSolutions/sample/README.md

-# Todo List CRUD Implementation with S3 Integration
+# Todo List CRUD Implementation with AWS Services Integration

-This project implements a complete CRUD (Create, Read, Update, Delete) functionality for a Todo List application using the MinimalAPI pattern with a clean architecture approach, now including AWS S3 integration for file storage capabilities.
+This project implements a complete CRUD (Create, Read, Update, Delete) functionality for a Todo List application using the MinimalAPI pattern with a clean architecture approach, now including AWS S3 integration for file storage capabilities and AWS Secrets Manager for secure configuration management.

 ## Architecture